opendocsg/slw-judgments-backfill/2016_SGCA_42/report.md

 the general definition of “builder” in s 2.

-55     The test for when the adoption of a rectifying construction is permitted was set out by us in _Kok Chong Weng and others v Wiener Robert Lorenz and others (Ankerite Pte Ltd, intervener)_ [2009] 2 SLR(R) 709 (“ _Kok Chong Weng_ ”) at [57] where we adopted the test that was set out by of the House of Lords in _Wentworth Securities Ltd v Jones_ [1980] AC 74, as refined in _Inco Europe and others v First Choice Distribution (a firm) and others_ [2000] 1 WLR 586.
+55     The test for when the adoption of a rectifying construction is permitted was set out by us in _Kok Chong Weng and others v Wiener Robert Lorenz and others (Ankerite Pte Ltd, intervener)_ <span class="citation">[2009] 2 SLR(R) 709</span> (“ _Kok Chong Weng_ ”) at [57] where we adopted the test that was set out by of the House of Lords in _Wentworth Securities Ltd v Jones_ [1980] AC 74, as refined in _Inco Europe and others v First Choice Distribution (a firm) and others_ [2000] 1 WLR 586.
 Chan Sek Keong CJ, delivering the judgment of the Court of Appeal, held that the following three cumulative conditions had to be adopted before the court would read words into a statute to rectify what it perceived to be an error in legislative drafting (see _Kok Chong Weng_ at [57]):

  (a) first, it was possible to determine from a consideration of the provisions of the Act read as a whole what the mischief was that Parliament sought to remedy with the Act;